P-371/ASDML.NET.Legacy/SPEC.md

 ### Text literals ###

+In most languages, text literals refer to `string`s.
 Text literals can be written between quotation marks: `"Hello"`.

 Quotation marks can be omitted if the literal: